boschni/json-merger/README.md

 Set this property to `false` to disable throwing errors when an imported file does not exist.

 ### `errorOnRefNotFound: boolean`
-Set this property to `false` to disable throwing errors when an JSON pointer or JSON path resolves to undefined.
+Set this property to `false` to disable throwing errors when an JSON pointer or JSON path does not exist.

 ### `operationPrefix: string`
 Use this property to override the prefix to indicate a property is an operation like $import.
-The default prefix is `$` but it is possible to change this to for example `@import`.
+The default prefix is `$` but it is possible to change this to for example `@` to use keywords like `@import`.

 ### `params: object`
 Object that will be available in [`$expression`](#expression) operations as `$params` variable.